-Specific support for the pupil's educational, social and emotional needs Arrangements for school visits/trips etc Any other information Describe what constitutes an emergency for the child, and the action to take if this occurs Who is responsible in an emergency (state if different for off-site activities)?
+Specific support for the pupil's educational, social and emotional needs Arrangements for school visits/trips etc rangements for school visits/trips etc by other information escribe what constitutes an emergency for the child, and the action to take if this occurs tho is responsible in an emergency (state if different for off-site activities)? and eveloped with aff training needed/undertaken - who, what, when rental agreement agree that the medical information contained in this form may be shared with individuals involved with the care and education of (insert child's name) Any other information Describe what constitutes an emergency for the child, and the action to take if this occurs Who is responsible in an emergency (state if different for off-site activities)?
 Plan developed with Staff training needed/undertaken - who, what, when Parental agreement I agree that the medical information contained in this form may be shared with individuals involved with the care and education of (insert child's name) Signed Date / / Parent or Guardian (or pupil if above age of legal capacity)